SiteSpect Implementation Troubleshooting

 What is the SSLB cookie?

-If a user is routed through SiteSpect and assigned to a Campaign, SiteSpect sets their SSLB cookie to 1.
-The user keeps this Cookie Value until no longer assigned to a Campaign.
+If the SSLB cookie *is* configured, this is how it works: when a user is routed through SiteSpect and is assigned to a Campaign, SiteSpect sets their SSLB cookie to 1.
+The user keeps this Cookie Value until they are no longer assigned to any Campaign.
 If a user is not assigned to a Campaign, SiteSpect sets their SSLB cookie to 0.
+When the client’s CDN sees that SSLB is set to zero, it should route the request directly to the client’s origin, rather than to SiteSpect.

 How do I know if I’m assigned to a SiteSpect Campaign?